splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 As a service owners you can use the service view in Splunk APM to get a complete view of your service health in a single pane of glass.
 The service view includes a service-level indicator (SLI) for availability, dependencies, request, error, and duration (RED) metrics, runtime metrics, infrastructure metrics, Tag Spotlight, endpoints, and logs for a selected service.
 You can also quickly navigate to code profiling and memory profiling for your service from the service view.

-.. note:: The service view is available for instrumented services that send spans with a ``service.name`` value.
+The service view is available for instrumented services, pub/sub queues, databases, and inferred services.

 Access the service view for your service
 ===========================================